Skip to main content

 External quality assurance performed by the municipalities

 The municipalities are responsible for public schools, and this includes school quality.
-The Consolidation Act on Primary and Lower Secondary Education (Folkeskoleloven) requires municipalities to prepare a quality report every two years, which describes developments in the municipal school system.
+The Act on Primary and Lower Secondary Education (Folkeskoleloven) requires municipalities to prepare a quality report every two years, which describes developments in the municipal school system.

 External quality assurance in school education performed by the National Agency for Quality and Supervision